Arthur Koestler: War years

-In March 1942 Koestler was assigned to the Ministry of Information, where he worked as a scriptwriter for propaganda broadcasts and films.
-In his spare time he wrote Arrival and Departure, the third in his trilogy of novels that included Darkness at Noon.
+In March 1942, Koestler was assigned to the Ministry of Information, where he worked as a scriptwriter for propaganda broadcasts and films.
+In his spare time, he wrote Arrival and Departure, the third in his trilogy of novels that included Darkness at Noon.
 He also wrote several essays, which were subsequently collected and published in The Yogi and the Commissar.
 One of the essays, titled "On Disbelieving Atrocities" (originally published in The New York Times), was about the Nazi atrocities against the Jews.
 Daphne Hardy, who had been doing war work in Oxford, joined Koestler in London in 1943, but they parted company a few months later.
 They remained good friends until Koestler's death.

-In December 1944 Koestler travelled to Palestine with accreditation from The Times.
+In December 1944, Koestler traveled to Palestine with accreditation from The Times.
 There he had a clandestine meeting with Menachem Begin, the head of the Irgun paramilitary organisation, who was wanted by the British and had a 500-pound bounty on his head.
-Koestler tried to persuade him to abandon militant attacks and accept a two-state solution for Palestine, but failed.
-Many years later Koestler wrote in his memoirs: "When the meeting was over, I realised how naïve I had been to imagine that my arguments would have even the slightest influence."
+Koestler tried to persuade him to abandon militant attacks and accept a two-state solution for Palestine but failed.
+Many years later, Koestler wrote in his memoirs: "When the meeting was over, I realised how naïve I had been to imagine that my arguments would have even the slightest influence."

 Staying in Palestine until August 1945, Koestler collected material for his next novel, Thieves in the Night.
-When he returned to England, Mamaine Paget, whom he had started to see before going out to Palestine, was waiting for him.CG p .21.
-In August 1945 the couple moved to the cottage of Bwlch Ocyn, a secluded farmhouse that belonged to Clough Williams-Ellis, in the Vale of Ffestiniog.
+When he returned to England, Mamaine Paget, whom he had started to see before going out to Palestine, was waiting for him.
+In August 1945, the couple moved to the cottage of Bwlch Ocyn, an isolated farmhouse owned by Clough Williams-Ellis, in the Vale of Ffestiniog.
 Over the next three years, Koestler became a close friend of writer George Orwell.
-The region had its own intellectual circle, which would have been sympathetic to Koestler: Williams-Ellis' wife, Amabel, a niece of Lytton Strachey, was also a former communist; other associates included Rupert Crawshay-Williams, Michael Polanyi, Storm Jameson and, most significantly, Bertrand Russell, who lived just a few miles from the Koestler cottage.
+The region had its own intellectual circle, which would have been sympathetic to Koestler: Williams Ellis's wife, Amabel, a niece of Lytton Strachey, was also a former communist; other associates included Rupert Crawshay-Williams, Michael Polanyi, Storm Jameson and, most significantly, Bertrand Russell, who lived close by.